cbev0x/cbev0x.github.io/_posts/2026-07-09_impel_tool_and_coercion_mapping.md

 ## Architecture

-impel is structured as four subcommands:
+Impel is structured as four subcommands:

 **`enum`** fingerprints the coercion surface.
 For each target it probes a nine-vector knowledge base across all candidate named pipes, attempting to bind each interface UUID.
 The probe classifies each outcome as `REACHABLE` (bound), `denied` (pipe present, creds rejected), `no-iface` (pipe present but interface not registered), or `absent` (pipe not found).
 The EFSR multi-pipe behavior is modeled as first-class: all five candidate pipes (`lsarpc`, `efsrpc`, `samr`, `netlogon`, `lsass`) are probed independently, and the output collapses to only the pipes that answer.
 MS-WSP uses a separate raw SMB pipe open rather than a DCERPC bind, since the Windows Search Protocol is a binary framing protocol with no UUID-based endpoint registration.